-Police: Dallas officer charged with 2 counts capital murder
+Dallas police officer charged with 2 counts capital murder

 Bryan Riser, a 13-year veteran of the force, was taken into custody Thursday morning and brought to the Dallas County Jail for processing, according to a statement from the police department.
 A lawyer for him couldn’t immediately be identified.

-Riser was arrested in connection with two unconnected killings after a witness implicated him in August 2019, police Chief Eddie Garcia said during a news conference.
-He said the deaths were related to Riser’s off-duty conduct, not his police work, and that the witness told investigators that Riser had instructed him to kidnap and kill the two victims.
+Riser was arrested in the unconnected killings of Liza Saenz and Albert Douglas after someone came forward in August 2019 and told police he had kidnapped and killed them at Riser’s direction, police Chief Eddie Garcia said during a news conference.
+He said investigators don’t know the motives for the killings, but that they were not related to Riser’s police work.

 “We received information through a witness that implicated Riser in both murders,” Garcia said.

-Police identified the victims of Liza Saenz, whose body was pulled from the Trinity River on March 10, 2017, with several bullet wounds, and Albert Douglas, who was reported missing that year and whose body hasn’t been found.
+Saenz’s body was pulled from the Trinity River on March 10, 2017, with several bullet wounds, the chief said.
+Douglas was reported missing that year and his body hasn’t been found.

+Police did not immediately respond to an email asking if the person who implicated Riser in the killings has been charged.

 Riser joined the department in 2008 and was working as a patrol officer before his arrest.
 Police said he has been put on administrative leave pending the outcome of an internal affairs investigation.